At over a century old, the Institute is one of the oldest Catholic foundations in the United States.

 To Serve the Church

-There is an overarching mission statement that guides Our Sunday Visitor's every step: "To serve the Church."
+There is an overarching motto that guides Our Sunday Visitor's every step: "To serve the Church."
 That's what truly makes OSV a social enterprise — serving the Church through the quality of its products and services and, in turn, serving it again through the grants and initiatives of the OSV Institute.